 A person can act as a resource to a full-time team without being a member of the team.
 The team can contract for deliverables, consulting, review, or time.
 After you understand the nature of the work and the contribution needed, work with the full-time team and the person whose skills are needed to develop explicit agreements.
 Don't rely on happenstance and assumptions.
 Reach agreement on how the full-time team and part-timer will work together, how the part-timer will contribute, and how the full-time team will keep the part-timer in the loop.
-Don't expect he'll gel completely as a member of the team--because he won't.
+Don't expect he'll gel completely as a member of the team—because he won't.

 Sometimes I see groups in which almost everyone is part time.
 Sometimes a group working together part time will gel, usually when they have a long, shared history.
-Don't expect groups made up entirely (or mostly) of part-timers to gel as a team without time and attention to creating a cohesive whole.
-And as long as the group is accomplishing its goal and managing the interdependencies between tasks, that's OK.
+Don't expect groups made up entirely of part-timers to gel as a team without time and attention to creating a cohesive whole.
+And as long as the group is accomplishing its goal and managing the interdependencies between tasks, that's okay.

 It may look simple on paper to say a team needs a specialized skill X amount of the time, but by analyzing the nature of the work and being explicit about part-time arrangements, you will help the team and the part-timer work together more productively.